Lilla Bommen (building): Site/location – prior existing construction

-The Lilla Bommen building is located in central Gothenburg and overlooks the Göta River directly at the waterfront.
-The direct area around the Lilla Bommen building site historically formed a key central district of Gothenburg.
-The construction of multi-laned thoroughfare is still present in the urban-planning of Gothenburg, with a major infrastructural focal point upon an enclosed ring road around the city square.
-At the centre point of this city square was the statue Poseidon by Carl Milles, which was surrounded by major residential and commercial areas including museums, theatres and the Nord Stad Parking structure.
+The Lilla Bommen building is located in central Gothenburg and overlooks the Göta älv directly at the waterfront.
+The immediate area around the Lilla Bommen building site historically formed a key central district of Gothenburg with a major infrastructural focal point upon an enclosed ring road around the city square.
+At the centre point of this city square was the Statue Poseidon by Carl Milles, which was surrounded by major residential and commercial areas including museums, theatres and the Nord Stad Parking structure.
 The Nord Stad parking garage continued to link with multiple buildings containing further housing, retail, hotel, and arcade areas that further contribute to the infrastructure within the Lilla Bommen area.